gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -s, --server VALUE               Network server
     -c, --cloud CLOUD                Cloud Name or ID --enabled [on|off]           Can be used to enable / disable the network router.
-Default is on -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
+Default is on --hostname VALUE             Hostname for this network pool IP -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.